 This unique church is popular with tourists, not just because of its architectonic curiosities, but mainly because it is where the public maternity clinic was opened in 1789.
 The church is also located close to the University campus at Albertov of Prague.

-Inside the church you have the opportunity to see the gorgeous well-preserved Gothic wall paintings.
+Inside the church, you have the opportunity to see the gorgeous well-preserved Gothic wall paintings.
 These fresco paintings date back to the period around 1390.
 However, a great part of the interior church facilities is not original.
-They were moved from the Church of the Virgin Mary and St Charles the Great at Karlov to here, because the church was closed due to the Josephine reforms.
+They were moved from the Church of the Virgin Mary and St Charles the Great at Karlov because the church was closed due to the Josephine reforms.

-There is a forty-two-metre high church tower standing in the south-western part of the church.
+There is a forty-two-metre high church tower standing in the southwestern part of the church.
 There is a bell called “Apollinaire” hanging in the bell tower.
-It weighs nearly two hundred kilos, and was made in 1867 in the workshop of Jan Jiří Kühner of the Lesser Town.
+It weighed nearly two hundred kilos and was made in 1867 in the workshop of Jan Jiří Kühner of the Lesser Town.

 Location: Apolinarska, Albertov; In Czech: Kostel Sv.
 Apolináře